 An Unhealthy Diet

 You have heard the old saying, you are what you eat.
 Well, when it comes to health, it couldn't be more true.
-If your diet is full of unhealthy food choices, like fried foods, refined carbohydrates, sodas, and sweets, or processed foods, your body can become unhealthy as well.
-These types of food trigger an inflammatory response, because your immune system sees them as a foreign object.
+If your diet is full of unhealthy food choices, like fried foods, refined carbohydrates, sodas, sweets, and processed foods, your body can become unhealthy as well.
+These types of food trigger an inflammatory response because your immune system sees them as a foreign object.

 When you smoke, you are quite literally inhaling toxins into your body.
 This will activate an inflammatory response to the cells that line blood vessels, causing your blood vessels to narrow.
 There is a direct link to smoking, inflammation, and a decrease in your heart health.

 As we age, there is a dysregulation of the immune system.
 When the inflammation reaction fails to resolve what caused the immune response, more inflammation chemicals will respond.
 This can trigger chronic inflammation.

 Stress is a normal response to things in life that overwhelm us, like a big presentation or a flat tire on the way to work.
 Normal stress will cause our body to release cortisol, which lifts your immune system and limits inflammation.
 In the normal case, once the stress is gone, your immune system should go back to normal.